 5 Tips to Get Your Marriage Out of a Rut

 Do you sometimes feel like you and your spouse have drifted into that same-ole, humdrum routine where your day-to-day lifestyle starts making you feel disconnected and stuck in a rut?
+It’s time to get your marriage out of a rut.
 Are there more awkward silences in your conversations?
 Or are you starting to get bored with your marriage relationship?
-When things get that way, and you’re looking for ways to re-charge your connection, you can’t help but wonder if there’s any advice that rises above the customary clichés and triviality you’ve heard so many times before.
+When things get that way you need to start looking for ways to re-charge your connection.
+You can’t help but wonder if there’s any advice that rises above the customary clichés and triviality you’ve heard so many times before.

 One can’t help but wonder is there any practical advice that can actually help a couple jump-start their relationship and get their marriage out of this kind of a rut.
 King Solomon, the wisest man who ever lived, knew the value of having an enjoyable marriage relationship.
 In Ecclesiastes he advised, “Enjoy life with your wife….”
 It may sound simplistic, but similarly, that advice still stands for couples today.
 Maybe we need to make time and find ways to enjoy our partnership with each other again.